aman-nidhi/CSF342-Computer-Architecture/README.md

 All codes were tested using the QtSPIM Simulator and in Simple Machine Settings.
 If you want to have proper knowledge in MIPS Architecture then program in Bare Machine Settings that will help you program the real MIPS processor.

 If you do refer any material here you must acknowledge the help and make reference to it.
-Feel free if you find any bug/flaw.
+Feel free if you find any bug.

 Enjoy!